aerickt/lapwing-for-beginners/src/Chapter-03.md

 The curly braces indicate that this word is special.
 In this case, the caret indicates that it will attach on that side.
 Putting these two outlines together, you would get `THOR/KWROE/HREU`.
 This is the canonical way you would write the word "thoroughly" even though it is not in the dictionary.

-## Cold turkey?

-In this context, going "cold turkey" with steno refers to throwing out your regular keyboard and switching to steno right away no matter how slow you are.
+## Switching to steno completely from day 1

+If you're familiar with learning alternative keyboard layouts such as Colemak and Dvorak, you may be tempted to try and use steno for everything right from day 1.

-**I would not recommend this at all**
+**I would not recommend this at all.**

-Going cold turkey might make sense if you're learning a new keyboard layout where you just have to learn the new key positions, but it doesn't work for steno.
-There are elements of theory that can only be learned from reading a book such as this one.

-Ultimately, if you go cold turkey, you will find yourself looking up words very frequently.
-As a result, you will only be learning words by memorizing their outlines.
-While it is possible to deduce theory from these look ups, you will likely be frustrated and confused when it comes to less intuitive theory principles.
+In contrast to typing where you only need to know the location of the keys, there is much more complexity with steno.
+If you try to ditch regular typing too early on, you will constantly encounter concepts that won't make sense and will only fuel your frustration.
+Furthermore, to switch to steno full time, you need to be able to write things that are not just English words.
+This includes symbols, keyboard shortcuts, editing text, and more.
+Trying to learn all of this at once is unwise.

-Instead, treat learning steno like a hobby on the side.
+Instead, I would highly encourage you to follow the structure of this book; the concepts are spread out over 26 chapters which makes the learning curve much less steep.
+Treat learning steno as a hobby on the side.
 Your ultimate goal may be to replace your regular keyboard with steno, but you need to at least be familiar with basic theory before doing so.
-Rushing will not get you anywhere in learning steno.
+Rushing will not get you anywhere.